Mansfield State High School: Ensembles

-The school's premier ensemble, Concert Band, has won the Queensland Music Festival for several years, and in 2006, made it to the Grand Final of Fanfare (a Queensland music competition).
+The school's premier ensemble, which it calls the Concert Band, has won the Queensland Music Festival for several years, and in 2006, made it to the Grand Final of Fanfare (a Queensland music competition).
 In the past, the band has been requested for performances such as the Commonwealth Games Torch Relay, Anzac Day ceremonies, as well as private events.
 In 2013, under the direction of choral conductor Margaret Long, the school's Chorale performed in the biannual Education Queensland Choral Fanfare Gala Concert (representing the Queensland Metropolitan Region) In 2015, the senior choir, Chorale, participated in the Creative Generation State Schools on stage production as a feature choir ensemble.

 Musical

 The school produces a musical biannually.

 Principals

 Murray Kay joined the school in 1990, the same year that the school's French Immersion program commenced.
+He left after a horse-riding accident requiring physical treatment.

 In 2011, James Sloman became the principal after Kay retired in 2010.
 In 2014, Sloman oversaw the school's transition to an independent public school, before leaving.

-In 2015, Karen Tanks became the principal after quitting the same role at Rochedale State High School that she had for the previous five years.
+In 2015, Karen Tanks became the principal after being replaced for her former same role at Rochedale State High School that she had for the previous five years.
 In 2018, Tanks controversially introduced a "clean shaven" policy for school photographs, in which students were forcibly shaved.
 After media outrage, this policy was modified such that students must seek a religious, cultural or other exemption.